frictionlessdata/frictionless-py/docs/guides/validating-data.md

 ## Checks Options

-Ther are two check options: `checksum` and `extra_checks`.
-The first allows to stricten a baseline validation white the latter is used to enforce additional checks.
+There are two check options: `checksum` and `extra_checks`.
+The first allows to make stricter a baseline validation white the latter is used to enforce additional checks.

 ### Checksum